DigitalTimeCapsule/DigitalTimeCapsule/README.md

 ## Backend URL

 https://digitaltimecapsule.onrender.com
-Due to limitations of our free hosting, if the backend URL is down the frontend cannot be accessed.
+Due to limitations of our free hosting, if the backend URL is down the frontend cannot be accessed properly.
 To resolve this, we need more money.